 On July 3, 2017, we closed the Transactions to combine GE O&G and Baker Hughes.
-The Transactions were executed using a partnership structure, pursuant to which GE O&G and Baker Hughes each contributed their operating assets to the Company.
+The Transactions were executed using a partnership structure, pursuant to which GE O&G and Baker Hughes each contributed their operating assets to a newly formed partnership, BHGE LLC.
 The fair value of the consideration exchanged was \$24,798 million.